-Finite element modeling and analysis were used for stress and fatigue evaluations.
-ANSYS was used to construct the models and perform the analyses.
+Finite element analysis (FEA) was used for stress and fatigue evaluations.
 All geometry and operating data were provided by the client.
-A three-dimensional model of the entire bellows, including all 28 convolutions and both ends was constructed.
-3-D solid elements were used to simulate the bellows.
+We constructed a three-dimensional model (using Ansys 3-D solid elements) of the entire bellows, including all 28 convolutions and both ends.